dreamcatcher-tech/network/Inbox/2024-10-29 0831 deno immutable deployments is ideal for napps.md

 We can make it come with a basic frontend.

-The playground could shift to making napps and deploying those instantly.
+The playground on deno could shift to making napps and deploying those instantly.